NamelessProj/TuneMates_Backend/README.md

 The `Jwt:Issuer` and `Jwt:Audience` should be set to appropriate values for your application.

-The `CleanupService:TokenIntervalHours` defines an interval in hours for cleaning up expired tokens.
+The `CleanupService` section contains settings for background services that clean up expired tokens and proposals.
+You can adjust the intervals as needed (in hours).

 The `Spotify` section should contain your Spotify API credentials.